verytwisty/GutenbergTalk/PITCHME.md

+autoscale: true

-# Creating a Testimonials Block.
+# [fit] Creating a Testimonials Block.

+---
-This group of talks will teach you:
+## This group of talks will teach you:

 - Setting up the development environment
 - Setting up a block